 Lately, there’s been a lot of buzz about Mark W. Schaefer’s new book: Known: The handbook for building and unleashing your personal brand in the digital age.
 For example, Ai Addison Zang reviewed it.

-With all the buzz about personal branding online, I’d like to share a personal branding assignment I started incorporating in my Public Relations Principles class last semester.
+With all the buzz about personal branding online, I’d like to share a personal branding assignment example below.
+I started incorporating it into my Public Relations Principles class last semester.

 My Struggle in Teaching Personal Branding